Imran Nazir (cricketer): Batting

 An attacking opening batsman, Nazir was mostly a back foot player known to be particularly lethal through the covers.

-According to ESPNcricinfo's Kashif Ahmed:
+According to Cricinfo's Kashif Ahmed:

 Imran [Nazir] showed in the tournament he has a great mature head, matched by a wide array of shots and despite being a lanky lad has enough power to clear boundaries.
 In fact, alongwith Hansie Cronje, he won the joint award for having hit the most sixes.
 The most positive point of his batting is the fact that he plays straight which explains why he was hard to dismiss.
 This is unlike most sub-continental batsmen who play wristy shots and tend to play across the line especially towards the legside.
 Having said that he can play wristy shots and improvise with the wicket.